murex/Kata-BowlingGame/cpp/GETTING_STARTED.md

 This setup script does the following:

-- Create a build directory: Kata-BowlingGame/cpp/build.
-All build-related files are generated in this directory.
+- Create a build directory: ***Kata-BowlingGame/cpp/build***.
+All build-related files are generated under this directory.
 - Download a copy of cmake compatible with your platform.
 - Download the dependencies required to build and test the kata (such as GoogleTest).
 - Generate the solution file ***Kata-BowlingGame.sln*** for **Visual Studio 2017** on Windows,